 - Change the font/font size in messages by using Tools -> Options -> Display -> Fonts -> Advanced, and set "minimum font size" and consider unchecking "allow messages to use other fonts".
 If you don't want to change the font size you can set View -> Message Body As > Simple HTML, which removes some display formatting within the message such as font sizes and colors.
 It may not look as nice, but you can read the small print again.

-- (Needs revision for TB24) "Control +" (using the auxiliary keypad), "Control Shift +" (using the main keyboard) or View -> Zoom increases messages text size, but when writing a message there is no Zoom option and the shortcut doesn't work.
-That setting will apply to any message you read, but it is not sticky, i.e. when you exit and restart Thunderbird you'll have to do it again.
-That is why it is typically easier to use an add-on or CSS snippet to effect permanent change..
+- "Control +" (using the auxiliary keypad), "Control Shift +" (using the main keyboard) and View -> Zoom changes the zoom setting (before Thunderbird 24 that changed the font size instead) when reading or writing a message.
+That setting is not sticky, i.e. when you exit and restart Thunderbird you'll have to do it again.
+That is why it is typically easier to use an add-on or CSS snippet to have a permanent change.
 If you can't zoom, try temporarily disabling all add-ons using Safe mode (not to be confused with Windows safe mode) to see if an add-on is the culprit.

 - The Montezooma add-on adds zooming capabilities to the message window.
 The ImageZoom add-on lets you zoom images.

 - The Compose for Thunderbird add-on is an experimental add-on that replaces the built-in editor, based on the existing CKEditor WYSIWYG Text and HTML editor.
 It is not full functionality and has many bugs, but you might want to investigate if it makes things easier.